 If you’re showing signs of problems in your pregnancy or you have a medical condition like anaemia, a heart disease or lung disease, talk with your midwife or doctor.
 They’ll tell you whether it’s OK to exercise during pregnancy.

 Safe and comfortable pregnancy exercises

 If you can, it’s good to have a mix of aerobic exercise and strength training, because these work different parts of your body.

 Walking is one of the best and safest forms of aerobic exercise.
 It exercises your whole body, and you can walk anytime, anywhere.
 Walking can make it easier to fit exercise into your day, because it can be part of your daily routine.
-For example, you can walk to the train station or shops.
+For example, you can walk to the train station, shops or post office.

 Aerobic exercises that support your body weight might be more comfortable for you, especially in late pregnancy.
 This includes stationary cycling, swimming and pregnancy aqua aerobics.
 Water-based exercises can also help to relieve pregnancy aches and pains because the water supports your whole body.

 Many other aerobic activities are safe to do if you regularly exercised this way before pregnancy.
 They can include jogging or running and low-impact exercise classes.

 Strength and flexibility training is safe during pregnancy, as long as you avoid lying flat on your back.
 This kind of training includes pregnancy yoga or pilates with a qualified instructor.

 If you did strength training using free weights or weight machines before pregnancy, it’s usually safe to continue with this too.

 It’s a good idea to ask your midwife or doctor before trying a new exercise while pregnant.
 And if you’re doing a new exercise class, make sure you’re working with a qualified fitness instructor.
 Let the instructor know you’re pregnant, so they can modify your workout for pregnancy.